 We have heard horror stories of agents who have insisted on staying and soliciting the owner or other unrepresented buyers who show up for hours against the wishes of the owner.
 In the rare instance that happens, not only should you call the police but you should immediately report this to the press and the offending agent’s brokerage.

 How do you turn down agents who solicit you when selling your home FSBO?

 The easiest way to stop harassment is to remind the offending agent that solicitation of another REBNY Member Firm’s exclusive is strictly prohibited and punishable by fines up to $10,000.

-This is a sample email exchange between a Hauseit Agent Assisted FSBO customer who had previously tried to sell his apartment via a traditional FSBO.
+This is a sample email exchange between a Hauseit Assisted FSBO customer who had previously tried to sell his apartment via a traditional FSBO.

 Hi, Happy 4th.
 What’s the status of your sale?
 Ricky